ravinder0311/Upspot/README.md

 ## Data Preparation:

-each text format data is merged created dataframe
+each text format data is merged to create one dataset

 ## Model Building
 Using Isolation forest , detected anomalies in the data